Clyhol/Clyhol/README.md

 ### Hi there 👋

+Currently a studying a masters degree in Psycology Engineering at Aalborg University.
+Working a lot with prototyping as well as several coding oriented courses such as statistics, front- and backend development, and computer vision.

 <!--
 **Clyhol/Clyhol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.